Weight Space Correlation Analysis: Quantifying Feature Utilization in Deep Learning Models: Experiments and Results

 \subsection{Utilization of Clinically Irrelevant Factors in Classification}

-\sectionref{sec:establishing_embedding_of_metadata} confirmed that metadata attributes are visually embedded in the images.
 This section addresses our second core research question: Does the primary classifier (fetal plane identification) actively utilize these clinically irrelevant, but embedded, factors in its decision-making process?
-To answer this, we employed the fine-tuning methodology described in \sectionref{sec:probe_for_encoded_info}.
-We first trained a base model for the primary task of Fetal Standard Plane classification.
-We then fine-tuned the final layers of this pre-trained model to perform secondary classification tasks for the clinically irrelevant metadata factors (e.g., scanner, hospital ID).
+To answer this, we established a baseline for ``encodability", i.e.\ the degree to which metadata is present in the latent space regardless of its utility, we adopt the linear probing methodology described by \citet{gichoya2022ai,glocker2023algorithmic}.

+We first trained baseline models for the primary clinical task of fetal standard plane classification.
+We then freeze the parameters of the backbone encoder, treating it as a fixed feature extractor.
+We discard the primary classification head and attach new, randomly initialized fully connected heads corresponding to the metadata attributes.
+These probing heads are then trained to predict the metadata (e.g.\ scanner, hospital ID) using only the frozen embeddings.
+High performance on this probing task indicates that the model has encoded information about the metadata, even if it was not explicitly trained to do so.

 The performance of the fine-tuned model on the metadata prediction tasks, shown in \tableref{tab:fetal_dataset_finetuned_test_metrics}, confirms the continued presence of this information in the embeddings of the primary classifier.
-The model achieved a relatively high AUROC when fine-tuned to predict certain metadata variables (e.g., scanner).
+The model achieved a relatively high AUROC when fine-tuned to predict certain metadata variables (e.g.\ scanner).
 This result reinforces the finding that the image embeddings, generated by a model focused solely on plane classification, still contain sufficient features to distinguish between different acquisition parameters.